gemie123/QueueFlow/README.md

 # Recommendations:

-Based on the insights and findings above, we would recommend the Head of Operations to consider the following:

 #### 1. Introduce targeted buffering mechanisms (e.g., dynamic routing or temporary prioritization) for non-VIP tiers during high-variance hours, as these tiers drive the majority of overall CSAT fluctuations.
 - Business and Standard customers experience longer and more variable wait times (≈25–60s) than VIPs, with waits ~1–1.5× higher during volatile periods.
 #### 2. Standardize resolution paths for high repeat-rate Billing issues to reduce repeat workload and downstream congestion.